20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 We can now orthonormalise these vectors to produce a new set of spacelike basis vectors for the frame of reference.
 Because we're in a minkowski metric - we can use gram schmidt with a trivial 3x3 identity matrix as the metric tensor

-As you may have spotted, orthornormalising these vectors changes them - we start from a vector, which means that you can only preserve one of the original vectors after orthonormalisation.
-The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that as you spin the camera left and right, the axis you rotate around remains consistent, and this is a reasonable compromise
+As you may have spotted, orthornormalising these vectors changes them - orthonormalising can only preserve a single vector (the one we start from).
+The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that as you spin the camera left and right, the axis you rotate around remains consistent, giving a reasonable compromise control scheme

 One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads - this is one of the reasons why the technique works, often the camera ends up parallel transported into poorly behaved areas from well behaved nearly flat ones, so we only need it to work at our starting point